addyosmani/backbone-fundamentals/chapters/04-exercise-1.md

 ## Application View

-So let's look at the core of the application's logic, the views.
-Since each todo has a fair bit of logic associated with it, such as edit in place, we're going to use the element controller pattern - a pattern which consists of two views, one that controls a collection of items, and the other deals with each individual item.
+Let's examine the core of the application's logic, the views.
+Each view supports functionality such as edit-in-place, and is therefore associated with a fair amount of logic.
+To help organize this logic, we'll utilize the element controller pattern.
+The element controller pattern consists of two views: one controls a collection of items while the other deals with each individual item.

-In other words, we're going to have one view `AppView`, which will be in charge of creating new todos, and rendering the initial todo list.
-Then we'll have another view called TodoView instances of which will be associated with an individual Todo record.
-Todo instances will be in charge of editing, updating and destroying their associated todo.
+In other words, one view, `AppView`, will handle the creation of new todos, as well as rendering the initial todo list.
+Instances of another view, `TodoView`, will be associated with an individual Todo record.
+Todo instances can handle editing, updating and destroying their associated todo.

-To keep things simple, we'll keep things 'read-only' at the moment, and won't provide any functionality for creating, editing or deleting todos:
+To keep things simple, the application will be 'read-only', at least for now.
+At this stage, it won't support functionality for creating, editing or deleting todos:

 ```javascript